shfunc/hud-python/README.md

 ## Roadmap

+- Merging our forks in to the main `mcp`, `mcp_use`, `verifiers` repositories
+- Helpers for building new environments
 - Integrations with every major agent framework
 - Evaluation environment registry
-- Native RL training to HUD environments
+- Native RL training to hud environments
-- Global opentelemetry standard
+- MCP opentelemetry standard

 ## Contributing